-Earlier this week I went on a guided tour in Roncey, a small Normandy village in La Manche region.
-For over an hour we heard the story of how Roncey was liberated on 29th July 1944, the destruction and the re-building after the war.
+In June 2019 I went on a guided tour in Roncey, a small Normandy village in La Manche region.
+The tour was part of the commemorations for the 75th anniversary of D-Day.
+For over an hour we heard the story of how Roncey was liberated on 29th July 1944, the destruction the village endured and the re-building after the war.

 The American troops that had landed at Utah Beach on 6th June began to advance inland and liberate towns and villages.
 A small area near St-Lô was selected and bombed extensively so that the defences could be penetrated.
 This led to the ‘Roncey pocket’ where German troops became trapped in Roncey in their attempts to flee the advancing troops.
 Their exit route was blocked by a broken down lorry and they could not escape.
 Fierce fighting and bombing ensued on 28th July until Roncey was finally liberated on 29th July.